‘Bachelor’ Nick Viall Pulled A Juan Pablo During Final Rose Says Close Friend

 According to a previous report from the Inquisitr, Nick was recently spotted in L.A. having lunch with Paradise star Jared Haibon when a fan recorded him talking about his Fantasy Suite experience and his feelings for Raven.
 Calling her “cool” and explaining that they didn’t have sex in the Fantasy Suite certainly made it sound like she’s the one who will go home and Vanessa will get the final rose.

-However, will Vanessa’s final rose come with a magnificent Neil Lane engagement ring or will Ashley Iaconetti’s theory that Nick chooses to date Vanessa and get engaged on the After the Final Rose special turn out to be true?
+But will Vanessa’s final rose come with a magnificent Neil Lane engagement ring or will Ashley Iaconetti’s theory that Nick chooses to date Vanessa and get engaged on the After the Final Rose special turn out to be true?

 Watch the three-hour Bachelor Season 21 finale on Monday, March 13 starting at 8 p.m.
 ET on ABC.